STORY

 New Zealand's representative, Barista Kawashima, is also from Japan.
 I'm looking forward to tomorrow's final.

-I'll report again tomorrow, so stay tuned.
+I'll report again tomorrow, so please look forward to it.